periode/thesis/contexts.md

 in which writing/reading code happens, which therefore changes aesthetics

-- professional
+- professional -> software engineer
-- amateur
-- hacker
+- hacker -> effective, personal beauty of understanding, and subverting systems
-- student
+- scientist -> formal beauty of computation (and how it transpires sometimes in code itself)
+- student/amateur -> beauty without extensive skill
-- artist
+- artist -> beautiful as poetic reference to the problem domain
-- ???